aturner-epcc/green-software-hpc/episodes/measurement.md

 The PUE will vary with outside weather conditions at the data centre.
 For the ARCHER2 example, PUE is typically less than 10% so, s a conservative estimate, they add an additional 10% energy use to the total to account for plant overheads.

+So, for the ARCHER2 example, the process for computing your total energy use becomes:

+- Measure total energy use from all jobs run
+- Add 15% extra energy to cover energy use from other components
+- Add another 10% energy use top of this new total to cover plant overheads

 ### 2. Determine local carbon intensity

 Once you have your energy use then you need to convert this to emissions using the carbon intensity for the electricity supply for the HPC system.
 In most cases, HPC systems are powered by the energy grid and many energy grids provide details on the carbon intensity as a function of time.